How to use

 Compound interest formula

-When investing with compound interest, the future value of an asset can be calculated in the following way.
+When investing with compound interest, the future value of an asset can be calculated as follows.

 - F : Future value